Compute Engine

 To use the CortexJS Compute Engine, create a ComputeEngine

-Use the instance to create expressions with ce.parse()
+Use the instance to create boxed expressions with ce.parse()

 and ce.box()